 - 14.5.1 Provide support and advice to the authority in relation to its meetings.
-The function of providing advice about whether or how the authority's functions should be, or should have been exercised, only applies to advice concerning the functions of the Select Committees and Democratic Services Committee. - 14.5.2 Provide support and advice to committees of the authority and the members of those committees.
-Advice to a Member does not include advice in connection with their role as an executive Member and does not include advice about a matter being or to be considered at a meeting (other than a meeting of a Select Committees or Democratic Services Committee.) - 14.5.3 Provide support and advice to any joint committee which a local authority is responsible for organising and the members of that committee, not including advice about a matter being or to be considered at that meeting. - 14.5.4 Promote the role of the authority's Select Committees. - 14.5.5 Provide support and advice in relation to the functions of the authority's Select Committees to each of the following: - (a) members of the authority; - (b) members of the executive of the authority; - (c) officers of the authority. - 14.5.6 Make reports and recommendations in respect of any of the following: - (a) the number and grades of staff required to discharge democratic services functions; - (b) the appointment of staff to discharge democratic services functions; - (c) the organisation and proper management of staff discharging democratic services functions; - (d) such other functions as may be prescribed by law. - 14.5.7 Restrictions on Post.
-The Head of Democratic Services cannot be the Head of Paid Service, Monitoring Officer (until legislative change in 2022) or the s151 Officer.
+The function of providing advice about whether or how the authority's functions should be, or should have been exercised, only applies to advice concerning the functions of the ScrutinyCommittees and Democratic Services Committee. - 14.5.2 Provide support and advice to committees of the authority and the members of those committees.
+Advice to a Member does not include advice in connection with their role as an executive Member and does not include advice about a matter being or to be considered at a meeting (other than a meeting of a Scrutiny Committees or Democratic Services Committee.) - 14.5.3 Provide support and advice to any joint committee which a local authority is responsible for organising and the members of that committee, not including advice about a matter being or to be considered at that meeting. - 14.5.4 Promote the role of the authority's Scrutiny Committees. - 14.5.5 Provide support and advice in relation to the functions of the authority's Scrutiny Committees to each of the following: - (a) members of the authority; - (b) members of the executive of the authority; - (c) officers of the authority. - 14.5.6 Make reports and recommendations in respect of any of the following: - (a) the number and grades of staff required to discharge democratic services functions; - (b) the appointment of staff to discharge democratic services functions; - (c) the organisation and proper management of staff discharging democratic services functions; - (d) such other functions as may be prescribed by law. - 14.5.7 Restrictions on Post.
+The Head of Democratic Services cannot be the Chief Executive or the s151 Officer.